jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     # AttributeError
     # NameError

-* then define the name by assigning it to :ref:`None`
+* and define the name by assigning it to :ref:`None`

   .. code-block:: python